Electronic Engineering and IT (Aalborg)

 Upon completion of the 6th semester, you are BSc in Electronic Engineering and IT.

 Further information on courses and regulations, etc., may be found in the programme curriculum.

-With a BSc degree in Electronic Engineering and IT from Aalborg University, you have seven different MSc programmes in engineering to choose from (all are in Aalborg unless otherwise specified):
+With a BSc degree in Electronic Engineering and IT from Aalborg University, you have eight different MSc programmes in engineering to choose from (all are in Aalborg unless otherwise specified):

 - Signal processing and computing